 “You're a braver man than me, then.
 All my demons are heavily medicated.
 I don't even like to dream anymore,” Zach told him.
 He folded the brim of his baseball hat in his hand, squeezing it in half like an accordion.

 “Not for a few weeks,” Zach conceded.
 “It's easier not to deal with it sometimes.”

 “That's dangerous, man.
-It'll catch up with you sometime.
-You've got to somebody to talk to, help you keep your head on straight,” Alan warned.
+It'll catch up with you.
+You've got to have somebody to talk to, help you keep your head on straight,” Alan warned.

 “You're right.
 You're right.
 You can only numb the pain for so long.
 It gets boring after a while.
 The not feeling.
 But feeling.
-Don't think I'm that brave yet,” Zach said.
+Don't think I'm that brave enough for that yet,” Zach told him.

 “You will be.
 And you should do whatever it takes to get you there.
 If you have somebody to help you.
 Someone you trust enough to lean on.
 I think it can be bearable.
 But it never gets easy, I don't think.
 Not this kind of healing.
 We have wounds you can't see, only feel.
 And those aren't easy for anybody.”
 Alan drained the rest of his coffee.
 “I'll owe you for this.
 Help you any way I can.”

 Here, Julie sent a text to Diane to tell her she'd arrived.
 Her host opened the door in the next moment.
 “Julie, come in.”

 Julie stepped inside Diane's home, a modest house she rented on a quiet street.
 Her front yard was in the shade of a tall magnolia tree, its waxy leaves providing shelter to all who walked beneath it.
 Her backyard was surrounded by a chain link fence.
 Julie had visited many times.